Governor’s Island Club (GIC) is a 500 acre private island community located in the Town of Gilford on Lake Winnipesaukee in New Hampshire.

 - Lake Winnipesaukee is about 72 square miles wide with 288 miles of shoreline.

 - It has 258 islands.

 - Max water depth is 213 feet.

 - The name Winnipesaukee means smile of the great spirit.

 - Lake Winnipesaukee is 504 feet above sea level.

 Governor’s Island is on the mid-western side of Lake Winnipesaukee.
 Alton is to the south, and Laconia is to the north.
-Conveniently, Governor’s Island is one of five islands accessible to the mainland by bridge.
-It has the unique advantage of being off-the-beaten path, yet convenient to shopping, restaurants and major routes.
+Conveniently, Governor’s Island is one of five islands accessible to the mainland by a bridge.
+It has the unique advantage of being off-the-beaten-path, yet convenient to shopping, restaurants and major routes.

 Whether your taste is boating activities, an afternoon on the beach, or a day of peaceful solitude, there’s something for every homeowner on this pristine island.